sea0ic/Dineflow-Database-Management-System-/README.md

 The **EER design and database logic** were developed with the support of AI tools to simulate realistic restaurant workflows and entity relationships.
 Through this project, I gained practical understanding of **end-to-end DBMS design**, including conceptual modeling, relational mapping, and SQL implementation.

 ### Repository Contents
 - `DINEFLOW - Project Overview And User Needs Analysis.pdf` — Detailed analysis of user needs and system functions
+- Entity-Relationship Diagram - visualizes all key entities, relationships, and constraints in the DineFlow database.
 - SQL Scripts — Includes database schema, functions, and triggers

 ### Author